 No Disney+ 4K support

-Disney plus just flat out doesn’t support 4k in general, for content like hamilton the mandalorian wand division pretty much everything on the disney plus app on the chromecast is in hd. where this isn’t the case on other devices like my apple tv 4k.
+Disney plus just flat out doesn’t support 4k in general, for content like hamilton the Mandalorian wand division pretty much everything on the Disney plus app on the Chromecast is in HD. whereas this isn’t the case on other devices like my apple tv 4k.

 Hulu & Amazon Prime 4K support

-Also atmos and vision support is inconsistent on the hulu and amazon prime video apps.
-I noticed this with hulu’s new wework documentary for example and amazon prime’s the sound of metal, which both did not show up in 4k on the chromecast, where they did on the apple tv.
+Also, atmos and vision support are inconsistent on the Hulu and amazon prime video apps.
+I noticed this with Hulu’s new WeWork documentary for example and amazon prime’s the sound of metal, which both did not show up in 4k on the Chromecast, as they did on the apple tv.

 Conclusion / Recommendation